-I’ve become very adept at recognizing when my anxiety has reached beyond a healthy level, a critical awareness to manage stress.
-What are the symptoms?
+I’ve become very adept at recognizing when my anxiety has reached beyond a healthy level, a critical awareness to manage stress, even with high-functioning anxiety.
 I can feel the blood rushing, and my heart feels like it is beating out of my chest.
 Thoughts seem to swim through my head, and my breathing becomes shallow—I feel as though I am on fire.
 It can happen very suddenly, and there I am, awash in emotion.

 Estimated reading time: 4 minutes